-All is not lost: you can still recover your iPhone data.
-There are handful of errors you might see, and we're going to look at the cause and solution for each.
+There are a handful of errors you might get when a backup is corrupt.
+Let's look at the cause and solution to each.

 iTunes could not restore the iPhone because the backup was corrupt or not compatible with the iPhone that is being restored

 This first message is straightforward and tells you you're dealing with a corrupt backup.
 Every now and then, when iTunes is backing up your iOS, it may happen that this process fails without an error message.
 It can suck to find out that you have a corrupt backup only when trying to restore with iTunes.
 It's not too hard to get your data our: check out our guide on getting data out of a corrupt iPhone backup below,

 iTunes could not restore [iPhone] because the backup session failed

 This error is similar to the first, and also tells that you are dealing with a corrupt or unfinished iTunes backup.
 The cause is similar.
 See our tips on recovering data from corrupted backups below.